raoul2000/yii2-workflow/guide/concept-overview.md

 The *Workflow Source* is a component responsible for providing workflow, status and transitions objects based on a formatted workflow definition.

 A *Workflow Source* component can ready virtually any kind of source.
-The first release include the `WorkflowPhpSource`component, which ia designed to read a workflow definition from a PHP array wrapped in a class that implements the `IWorkflowDefinitionProvider`interface.
+The first release include the `WorkflowFileSource`component, which ia designed to read by default, a workflow definition from a PHP array wrapped in a class.

 [Read more about Workflow Source](concept-source.md)